bnb-chain/bnb-chain.github.io/docs/band.md

 ---
-sidebar_label: Band Protocol Price Feed on Binance Smart Chains
+sidebar_label: Band Protocol Price Feed on BNB Smart Chain s
 hide_table_of_contents: false
 sidebar_position: 2
 ---

-# Band Protocol Price Feed on Binance Smart Chain
+# Band Protocol Price Feed on BNB Smart Chain

 ## Introduction

-Developers building on Binance Smart Chain can now leverage Band’s decentralized oracle infrastructure.
+Developers building on BNB Smart Chain can now leverage Band’s decentralized oracle infrastructure.
 With Band’s oracle, they now have access to various cryptocurrency price data to integrate into their applications.

 ## Supported Tokens